 3. It Has a Genetic Component

-If you have a parent or sibling struggling with alcoholism, you are four times more at risk of developing alcoholism than individuals without this family history.
-Geneticists believe that genes from parents who struggle with alcoholism are passed down to their children.
-However, fewer than half of people actually develop AUD.
-The debate is still ongoing amongst Addiction Treatment Clinicians about whether a person’s genetic makeup or environment triggers alcohol abuse.
+If you have a parent or sibling struggling with alcoholism, you are four times more at risk of developing alcoholism than individuals without a family history.
+Geneticists believe genes from parents who struggle with alcoholism are passed down to their children.
+It is believed that AUD is 50 percent genetic, making those with it in their history extremely prone to the disease.

 4. The Effects of Alcoholism Are Global